 FanTeam accept a variety of deposit options that include bank transfer, Visa, Mastercard, PayPal, Skrill and Neteller.
 Withdrawing is quick and easy.

-A beta version of the app is currently available on iOS, to make it even easier to access.
+A version of the app is currently available on iOS, to make it even easier to access.

 - If you know how to play FPL or similar Fantasy Football games then FanTeam is an easy transition for you.